 “Captain Armstrong’s powerful message of keeping sight of ourselves and our own hopes and dreams is a winner." ~ Dorothy C Westby, Captain Boeing 727, BFA, MFA

-Most uniquely, Erika was an international corporate, airline, Red Cross and 24-hour air ambulance pilot/captain.
-She owns Leading Edge Aviation Consulting and is a pilot recruiter and keynote speaker.
-She has also been an expert witness in high profile aviation cases (kept both sides out of court!).
+Her flight training is from Flight Safety, SimuFlite, NATCO, CAE, Pan Am, Aviation Charter and has flown 28 different types of aircraft.
+Erika earned her hours as an international corporate, airline, Red Cross and 24-hour air ambulance pilot/captain.
+She also owns Leading Edge Aviation Consulting, is a pilot recruiter, Fellow at the Royal Aeronautical Society and high profile keynote speaker in addition to an expert witness in high profile aviation cases (kept both sides out of court!).

 To back experience with education, Erika attended the University of Minnesota’s Journalism program as an undergraduate before being lured into the world of aviation.
 To round out her education, she attended Embry- Riddle Aeronautical University and has a B.A. degree in International Business, Economics and Culture with National Honor Society recognition from the University of Denver.